 You will need to meet certain health, character and financial requirements and declare that you will respect Australian values and obey Australian laws before a visa is granted.
 You should also have a return or onward ticket or the funds for a fare to depart Australia.
 Health insurance from your own country is also recommended.

-Read the Australian Government Department of Immigration and Citizenship visa requirements carefully to determine your eligibility and obligations before you apply.
+Read the Australian Government Department of Immigration and Border Protection visa requirements carefully to determine your eligibility and obligations before you apply.
 There is a non-refundable charge when you lodge your visa application.

 Apply for the Work and Holiday visa (Subclass 462) if you are from: